AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 In Document Security Extension for Microsoft&reg; Office 2010 and 2013, on the **Document Security** tab, select **Audit History**.

-The Document Security web pages open to the Events page, which displays audited events for the current file.
+The Document Security Web pages open to the Events page, which displays audited events for the current file.

 ### Microsoft&reg; Office restricted features {#microsoft-office-restricted-features}